 - Strain through cheesecloth/nut milk bag, wring out the herbs to get every little magical last drop of goodness out.
 Compost the herbs when done and save the strained oil for the salve.

 - In a double boiler, combine the herbal oil with the beeswax and cacao butter and let the water simmer till everything has melted and combined, stir frequently.

 - At this point, you may want to test the consistency of the salve.
 Spoon a little into a container and set in the freezer for a few minutes.
 If it is too soft, add more beeswax, if it is too firm, add more oil.

 - Remove from heat, let cool a little, add the essential oils (they are heat sensitive so adding them to a hot mixture will see the volatile oils evaporate and escape), pour into little lip containers or small pots, set in the fridge.
-Make sure you label them so you remember what they are and when you made them!
+Make sure you label and date them so you remember what they are and when you made them!